tosharewith/mjc_install-/MIGRATION_STATUS.md

 - Only 1 of 7 wrong images had completed

 ### 3. Analysis Completed ✅
-- Analyzed actual deployment files: `airflow-test` and `milvus-mmjc-dev`
+- Analyzed actual deployment files: `airflow-test` and `milvus-mmjc-test`
 - Identified ALL 7 images actually used
 - Verified all exist in source registry `icr.io/mjc-cr`